Z-Arghavan/awesome-digital-built-environment/README.md

 - [IEEE Smart Cities](https://smartcities.ieee.org/) - Conference series on smart city technologies.
 - [TUM GNI Symposium](https://events.gni.tum.de/ai-symposium-2026/) - Symposium on digital transformation in the built environment, organized by TUM.
 - [ICSA - International Conference on Structures and Architecture](https://www.linkedin.com/company/icsa-2027-milano/)
+- [EduBIM 2026](https://edubim2026.sciencesconf.org/) - Conference on BIM education and training in architecture, engineering, and construction.
+- [ECPPM - European Conference on Product and Process Modelling](https://www.ecppm.org/) - Biennial conference on product and process modelling in the building and construction industry.

 ### National and regional